 Of What Value are Power Work Sessions?

-- The effort required to efficiently accomplish a task becomes more evident.
+- They show you the effort required to efficiently accomplish a task.

 - Interruptions are reduced.

-- You can possibly accomplish more in 20 minutes than you could in a whole morning or afternoon.
+- You can sometimes accomplish more in 20 minutes than you could in a whole morning or afternoon.